User0332/UntypedScript/README.md

 - Maybe objects?
 	- Both Structs (implemented like in C) and Dynamic Objects (which are much slower but can be created arbitrarily at runtime)
 		- Export structs via parser's `struct_expr()` function and `export struct <name>` statement
-		- Ability to change struct members
 	- Object creation syntax
 	- Object utils/dynamic objects
 	- Object integration with C structs
 	- Object destructuring
+- Type hinting for optimization
+- May integrate a sort of lightweight runtime in the future (for a try-catch framework, etc.) that itself runs on the C runtime
+	- If this is added there will be an option to compile with the UTS runtime and an option to compile without the runtime (both executables will be standalone (as long as the C runtime exists), the UTS runtime will be automatically linked into the output)
-- Maybe type hinting or a VSCode extension
+- VSCode extension

 ## Notes

-- For the moment, \uXXXX and \XXXX escape codes are not permitted
+- For the moment, \uXXXX and \XXXX escape codes are not permitted, and may continue to not be permitted in the future (this feature may never be added)